mendix/docs/howto6/testing-mendix-applications-using-selenium-ide.md

 * Record test scripts with Selenium IDE
 * Find unique CSS selectors with FirePath

-## 1. Preparation
+## 2 Prerequisites

-Before you can start with this how-to, make sure you have completed the following prerequisites.
+Before starting with this how-to, make sure you have completed the following prerequisite:

 *   Download and install [Firefox](https://www.mozilla.org/nl/firefox/new/).
 *   Download and install [Selenium IDE](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/).
 When Selenium IDE is installed, it is then available as a Firefox plugin.